OlivierLD/raspberry-coffee/Algebra/README.md

 ## Java Graphics (Generic Swing Graphics, GSG)

-This module also includes a _Swing based Java_ library for graphics, that can be used in pure Swing applications, as well as in Jupyter Notebooks (IJava).
+This module also includes a _Swing based Java_ library for graphics (2 & 3D), that can be used in pure Swing applications, as well as in Jupyter Notebooks (IJava).

 - Jupyter examples provided in the `jupyter` folder.
-- Swing examples provided in the `gsg.examples` package.
+- Swing examples provided in the `gsg.examples` package, in the `test` folder.

 ---